Solera at Stallion Mountain

 Buyers have five floor plans from which to choose, and sizes range from 1,155 sq. ft. up to 1,716 sq. ft.
 All residences have feature single level living, up to three bedrooms, two baths and an attached garage.
 The architectural style is Mediterranean, and the landcaping is Xeriscape.

-Prices begin in the low-$200,000s.
+Prices begin in the low- to mid-$200,000s.
 Please verify this price with a Realtor as it is bound to change.

 Amenities include a sparkling 10,000 sq. ft. community center with a state-of-the-art fitness center, club and hobby rooms, a billiards room and numerous gathering places.
 Outside of the community center residents enjoy the pool and spa, tennis courts, bocce courts and expanses of open space.